WheatEpigenomics/DeepWheat/README.md

 # Environment and package Environment
-You can find in requirements.txt and environment-deepepi.yml
+You can find them in environment-deepepi.yml (for DeepEpi) and requirements.txt (for DeepExp).
 # Questions
 If you have any questions, requests, or comments, we kindly invite you to contact us at mzgcckk@163.com, luzefu@caas.cn.